 A blood clot can cause pain, redness and swelling in a leg or arm, breathlessness and chest pain.
-Contact your clinical team straightaway if you have any of these symptoms.
-A blood clot is serious but your clinical team can treat it with drugs that thin the blood.
-Your clinical team can give you more information.
+Contact your doctor straightaway if you have any of these symptoms.
+A blood clot is serious but your doctor can treat it with drugs that thin the blood.
+Your doctor or nurse can give you more information.

-• Abdominal pain
+Abdominal pain

-Tell your clinical team if you have any persistent lower abdominal pain or pressure or any unexplained vaginal bleeding.
+Tell your doctor if you have any persistent lower abdominal pain or pressure or any unexplained vaginal bleeding.

-• Liver changes
+Liver changes

 Tamoxifen can sometimes cause changes in the way your liver works.
-Your clinical team will arrange for you to have regular blood tests to check your liver is working properly.
+Your doctor will arrange for you to have regular blood tests to check your liver is working properly.
 You are very unlikely to notice any problems.